AEADataEditor/aeadataeditor.github.io/_guidance/guidelines-other-repositories.md

 ### Adding manuscript DOI to CodeOcean capsule

-Authors will need to edit the metadata:

-- Log in to CodeOcean
-- Navigate to the "Metadata" tab.
-- You may have to click "Start editing" at the top of the middle window.
-- Add the DOI (it is usually recorded as "to be published").
-- If all rules above were followed, no other changes are necessary.
-- Then "Submit for publication"

-CodeOcean will then verify the deposit again.
+Authors will need to email Codeocean support, providing them with the capsule number and the DOI to be linked from the capsule.
+Support will update the capsule metadata.

 Normally, this should not generate a new version (`V2`), but rather, a `V1.1`.
 The DOI of the deposit should not change.

 ![Updated CodeOcean after adding manuscript DOI](/images/codeocean-update-link-doi.png)